Node-In-Layers/aws/README.md

 ## Config

-The config app provides a globals file, that will take your configuration object, see if there are parameter store and secrets manager objects in it.
-If there are, it will rearch out to each of those services to find and the replace them within the config.
+The config app provides the ability to have configurations inside a config file that use values from Parameter store and Secrets manager.
+In order to do this, the config app provides a globals file, that will take your configuration object, see if there are parameter store and secrets manager objects in it.
+If there are, it will reach out to each of those services to find and the replace them within the config.

 ### How To Use